$\mathrm{SU}(r)$ Vafa-Witten invariants, Ramanujan's continued fractions, and cosmic strings: Introduction

 It is also interesting to include $\mu$-insertions.
 This has been explored recently in depth in the rank 2 case (for arbitrary differentiable 4-manifolds) in the physics literature by J.~Manschot and G.~W.~Moore \cite{MM2}.
 See also \cite[App.~C]{GK1} and \cite{GKW} for a related mathematical discussion. \\

-\textbf{Acknowledgments.} We warmly thank A.~Gholampour, Y.~Jiang, K.~Yoshioka, J.~Manschot, G.~W.~Moore, H.~Nakajima, A.~Sheshmani, Y.~Tanaka, and R.~P.~Thomas for stimulating discussions on Vafa-Witten theory.
+\textbf{Acknowledgments.} We warmly thank A.~Gholampour, Y.~Jiang, J.~Manschot, G.~W.~Moore, H.~Nakajima, A.~Sheshmani, Y.~Tanaka, R.~P.~Thomas, and K.~Yoshioka for stimulating discussions on Vafa-Witten theory.
 M.K.~is supported by NWO grant VI.Vidi.192.012.
 T.L.~is supported by EPSRC grant EP/R013349/1.